konsisumer/JSONTestOmronWeb/README.md

 - **Job Overview**:
   - A new page (`jobs.html`) dynamically fetches job data from a server and displays it in a table.
   - Users can load job data by clicking a button, and the table updates dynamically.
+  - Each job row includes buttons to generate a PDF or XML file with the job's details.

+- **PDF Generation**:
+  - Users can generate a PDF for each job by clicking the "Generate PDF" button in the corresponding row.
+  - The PDF includes all relevant job details, such as job name, start and end times, setup time, production time, and sheet statistics.

+- **XML Generation**:
+  - Users can generate an XML file for each job by clicking the "Generate XML" button in the corresponding row.
+  - The XML file includes all relevant job details in a structured format.

 - **Error Handling**:
   - If an error occurs while fetching data, fallback messages are displayed, and the application logs the error for debugging.